Ergberg/cloudflare-pages-cleanup/README.md

 ```

 ## Further Background
-Read [more about the background](https://blog.ergberg.tk/function/cicd#cleaning-up-old-pages-deployments) of this project on blog.ergberg.tk.
+Read [more about the background](https://blog.ergberg.tk/function/cicd#cleaning-up-old-pages-deployments) of this project on [https://blog.ergberg.tk](https://blog.ergberg.tk).